Willy Dozan

-Willy Dozan, formerly known by his stage name Billy Chong (born Chuang Chen Li (庄陈力), February 10, 1957, Magelang, Indonesia) is an Indonesian martial artist, actor and stuntman.
+Willy Dozan, formerly known by his stage name Billy Chong (born Chuang Chen Li, 庄陈力; 10 February 1957) is an Indonesian martial artist, actor and stuntman.
 His acting career started in 1977 with Pembalasan Si Pitung (Pitung's Revenge).
 He pursued his career in Indonesia, Hong Kong and the United States.
 Some of the most notable roles are in Crystal Fist and A Fistful of Talons.
 In 1995, he became a household name in Indonesia after performing in Deru Debu, a popular TV series, for which he directed most of the episodes.
 He also starred in, directed and produced another hit TV series, Sapu Jagad (2000).

-In 1990, Dozan married Indonesian popstar Betharia Sonata, but they divorced in 2002.
-The couple has two children.
-His son, Leon Dozan, is also an actor.